omer-faruq/WeatherLockscreen/README.md

 <summary>In progress</summary>

 - Localization: Support more languages
-- Periodically refresh the lockscreen
+- Periodically refresh the lockscreen (its not easy, let me tell you that!)
 - Attempt connecting to wifi: See #1
 </details>
 <details>